Endomag scoops business award for innovation

 After a couple of years’ development and testing, Endomag secured its CE mark for its Sentimag® instrument at the end of 2010.

-Dr Mayes said: “Through Innovate UK we were invited on a Future Health Mission in 2011 to California.
+Eric Mayes, CEO of Endomag, said:“Through Innovate UK we were invited on a Future Health Mission in 2011 to California.
 We went with other small companies from Britain involved in everything from artificial bone regeneration, to fluids that keep transplant organs safe, and digital patient record systems.
 During that Mission, we were able to develop a relationship with the University of California, San Francisco that now leads our pivotal US trial.”